yelircaasi/nebokrai-python-prototype/README.md

-# planager-py
+# nebokrai

-Python prototype of a tool for planning, prioritizing, and tracking.
-Designed by me for me to be an all-in-one way to stay organized and motivated.
+Tool for planning, prioritizing, scheduling, and tracking.
+Designed by me for me to be an all-in-one way to stay organized and motivated by keeping short-term goals and plans aligned with long-term goals.

 Still unstable and in undergoing rapid development.
 Currently written in the Python standard library (no other dependencies), but liable to be re-written in another better-suited (perhaps